 How we tested

 Crafty home cooks punch out biscuits with old aluminum cans, overturned glasses, and even Mason jar rings.
 But using a makeshift cutter with rounded edges can compress the sides of dough, leading to misshapen biscuits.
 We prefer to use biscuit cutters, round cutting tools with sharp edges that make even cuts and thus produce tall, symmetrical biscuits.
-We tried eight sets, priced from $8.99 to $56.08, all containing between four and 11 different-size rings.
+We tried eight sets, priced from about $10.00 to $60.00, all containing between four and 11 different-size rings.
 We used the cutters on a buttery biscuits dough, a wetter cream biscuits dough, and an elastic pierogi dough.

 Though we tried every cutter in each set, most biscuit recipes call for a 2-, 2 1/2-, or 3-inch biscuit cutter.
 Oddly, none of the sets in our lineup hit these sizes on the mark when we measured them ourselves, but as long as they came close (within ⅛ inch), we didn’t dock them points.
 One smaller set missed the 3-inch mark by 1/4 inch, making pierogi that were far too small and overstuffed—a definite problem.